Kristin's Story Can Save Lives.

-Kristin had just graduated college and was excited about her new job.
-She didn't make it that far.
+Kristin had just graduated college and was excited a new position with General Mills.
+My daughter didn't make it that far.
 A guy she was dating for a short few months had other plans.
 His manipulative and controlling nature snapped when she attempted to break up with him.
-So he took her life.
+Then he took her life.

 We cannot undo the past, but we will direct the future.
 This is where you come in.
-Allow me to speak at your company, your child’s college or high school, your church or community parent group, and together we will examine what happened to Kristin – and others who have faced the grip of dating abuse.
+Allow me to speak at your company, your child’s college or high school, or your church or community parent group.
+Together we will examine what happened to Kristin and others who have faced the grip of dating abuse.
 Becoming aware of dating abuse is the first step towards avoiding it from hurting someone you love.

 Your daughter, sister, best friend, or even you could become a victim of dating abuse.
 If you don't believe me, you might find recent statistics more convincing.
 One in three women will be involved in a violent relationship during their lifetime.
-It's that pervasive.
+It is that pervasive.
 And this typically happens between the ages of 18-24.* What can you do to prevent this?

 Do not learn about dating abuse like we did.
 My clarity about dating abuse came with a call from police the night we learned about what happened to Kristin.
 I never thought something like this could happen to our family.
 I was horribly wrong.

 Today I am telling people about the insidious dating abuse issue.
 To stay current, I regularly connect with dating violence survivors, seasoned counselors, law enforcement professionals and healthcare providers.
 The more I know, the better it is for everyone.

 Let's talk about it.
 Awareness and education are the best shields anyone can obtain.
 And understand, it's not just physical abuse, so I talk about the mental aspects, too.
 I will take you on a journey that will improve–and even save the lives of those you care about most.
 The benefits will be immediate.